Charlton College of Business Expansion

 - Allow the University to maintain competitive positioning and meet increasing expectations from consumers and stakeholders.
 To stay competitive, business schools must pursue higher standards across all dimensions including those that are impacted by space and infrastructure.

-Construction of a new research facility on South Rodney French Boulevard for UMass Dartmouth’s (UMD) School for Marine and Science Technology (SMAST) at Clark’s Point in New Bedford as well as selected renovations to their adjacent existing facility.
+Construction of a new research facility on South Rodney French Boulevard for UMass Dartmouth’s School for Marine and Science Technology (SMAST) at Clark’s Point in New Bedford as well as selected renovations to their adjacent existing facility.
 The project also includes space for the Division of Marine Fisheries, to be accommodated in both the new and the existing SMAST buildings.

-The project is currently moving toward the ‘design development’ phase.
+The project is currently in Construction.

 - Designer: Ellenzweig